databrickslabs/ucx/README.md

 to revert the tables that were migrated in the previous run.
 You can also skip the tables that you don't want to migrate using the [`skip` command](#skip-command).

-This command is one of prerequisites for the [table migration workflow](#Table-Migration).
+This command is one of prerequisites for the [table migration process](#Table-Migration).

 Once you're done with table migration, proceed to the [code migration](#code-migration-commands).